Michele Ansaldi: S.P.A. (Società Piemontese Automobili)

-On 12 June 1906 Matteo Ceirano and Michele Ansaldi founded the S.P.A.
+Michele Ansaldi, having been dismissed from his former company, joined forces Matteo Ceirano (one of the Ceirano brothers, who were very active in the Turin motor industry), and on 12 June 1906 founded the S.P.A.
 (Società Piemontese Automobili) in Turin.
-It had significant success manufacturing a range of automobiles, military vehicles and aero-engines.
-Ansaldi left in 1912 (or 1916).
-It was bought by FIAT in 1926 although it continued manufacturing military and commercial vehicles until 1947 when it was fully merged in FIAT.
+Ansaldi holded 9,500 of the 40,000 shares.
+It had significant success manufacturing a range of automobiles, military vehicles and aero-engines. to found the SPA (Società Piemontese Automobili), His temperament brought him into conflict with the Board of Directors, leading him to leave the company in 1911.
+SPA company was bought by FIAT in 1926 although it continued manufacturing military and commercial vehicles until 1947 when it was fully merged in FIAT.